 But the decision can be made on the same day, and I can’t begin to describe the sense of joy when the social worker calls you and tells you the good news.
 It is a brilliant piece of news, and you get the privilege of telling your child; I couldn’t get to the school quick enough.
 I considered telling him at the gates, but wanted it to be more private than that – so, instead, I forced myself to wait until we had got home, and I’d fixed him a drink and some food (because it had been at least an hour since he had last eaten something).
 Then he needed the loo … and then wanted to change his clothes.
 I lost the will to live at that point and just asked him to sit down.
 That moment was a wonderful one, seared forever on my mind – and, I hope, on his too.

 A sense of joy settled on me almost immediately; I was thrilled to know that all the bureaucratic nonsense had finally been settled.
-The endurance race had been won, and I had the prize; a beautiful, gorgeous prize who has completed my family in an instant.
+The endurance race had been won, and I had the prize; a beautiful, gorgeous prize who has completed our family in an instant.